Ada-Developers-Academy/daily-curriculum/week02/tuesday/solar-system.md

 - Create a Planet class with a name attribute
 - Create a SolarSystem class that has an attribute "planets" that has 0-???
 Planets
 - Each element with the `planets` Array should be a `Planet` object
 - Get creative!
 Give planets diameters, mass, moons.. whatever!
+Allow these attributes to be set using a hash in initialize.

 Silver
 ------